-- the creation of a welcoming, happy and forward-thinking environment for all children and staff attending our school, - providing opportunities for immersive learning and exciting challenges in a vibrant environment, - preparing children for life in a rapidly changing world by facilitating independent learning, - developing critical thinkers, with global perspective and respect for others - children with the knowledge and ability to nurture, support and empower each other.
+- The creation of a welcoming, happy and forward-thinking environment for all children and for staff attending our school, striving to develop our school motto; Courage, Perseverance and Success. - Providing opportunities for immersive learning and exciting challenges in a vibrant environment. - Preparing children for life in a rapidly changing world by facilitating independent learning. - Developing critical thinkers, with global perspective and respect for others. - Developing children with the knowledge and ability to nurture, support and empower each other.